 When It Becomes Criminal Conduct

-Verbal abuse may cross the line into criminal conduct when it involves intimidation, threats, or staling, as defined under the Crimes Act 1900 2007 (NSW) and the Crimes (Domestic and Personal Violence) Act 2007 (NSW).
-If a person uses words to threaten physical hard, instill fear, or deliberately cause emotional distress, they may be charged with a criminal offence.
+Verbal abuse may cross the line into criminal conduct when it involves intimidation, threats, or stalking, as defined under the Crimes Act 1900 2007 (NSW) and the Crimes (Domestic and Personal Violence) Act 2007 (NSW).
+If a person uses words to threaten physical harm, instil fear, or deliberately cause emotional distress, they may be charged with a criminal offence.
+An accused person can be found guilty of assault or related offences if the evidence meets the legal standard, even if the victim's actual fear is not proven.

-Examples include threatening to hurt someone, repeatedly making violent or menacing statements, or using language designed to scare or control.
+Examples include threatening to hurt someone, repeatedly making violent or menacing statements, or using language designed to scare or control, including violent behaviour.
+The law aims to prohibit assault and similar conduct to protect individuals from further harm.
 Even if no physical violence occurs, the law considers the overall effect of the behaviour on the victim.

-Tone, repetition, and context is essential.
+Tone, repetition, and context are essential.
 A one-off insult may not be criminal, but persistent threats or abusive tirades that cause fear can amount to intimidation or stalking.
 Criminal charges may apply where the verbal abuse forms part of a pattern intended to dominate or terrorise the victim in a domestic setting.
+The law imposes a maximum penalty for such offences and recognizes patterns of abuse that involve controls over the victim.

 Accused of Verbal Abuse – What Should You Do?